knowsys/eval-datalog-arithmetic/SPASS_README.md

 ## Transformation of FTCNF problems into other input languages

-SPASS-SPL can trasform ftcnf problems into the SMT-LIB 2.6 and into the CHC competition format.
+SPASS-SPL can transform ftcnf problems into the SMT-LIB 2.6 and into the CHC competition format.
 The respective options to do so are `-s` and `-c`.